Pir Panjal Range: Jawahar Tunnel

 The Jawahar Tunnel is a 2.5 km long tunnel through Pir Panjal mountain under the Banihal pass connects Banihal with Qazigund on the other side of the mountain.
 The Jawahar Tunnel was named after the first Prime Minister of India was constructed in the early 1950s and commissioned in December 1956 to ensure snow-free passage throughout the year.
 It is at elevation of about 2100 m.
-It was designed for 150 vehicles per day but now used by more than 7,000 vehicles per day.
+It was originally designed for 150 vehicles per day but is now used by more than 7,000 vehicles daily.
 Therefore, a new wider and longer tunnel has been planned at a lower elevation.

 Banihal Qazigund Road Tunnel

 Construction of a new 8.45 km long twin-tube Banihal Qazigund Road Tunnel started in 2011 and was commissioned in 2021.
 The new tunnel is at a lower elevation than the existing Jawahar tunnel and has reduced the road distance between Banihal and Qazigund by 16 km.
 It is also less prone to snow avalanches as it is at a lower elevation.